Lasers & Halftones

 At the time, we talked on my team a bit about how it would be neat if we tried using these for laser cutting or engraving.
 But alas, we didn't have access to a laser cutter at work.

 So lasers were again calling to me from the recesses of my 5th grade mind in 2021 when we launched this project.
-But they were unanswered until I joined the board of directors for the Sun Gallery in Hayward, CA. The Sun Gallery is a local non-profit that had just won a grant to build a makerspace.
-And damn straight we purchased a laser cutter/engraver for the space.
+But they were unanswered until I got involved with my local makerspace.
+But damn straight our makerspace had a laser cutter/engraver.
 Honestly, how could you not?
 Lasers are a cornerstone of the makerspace equipment repertoire.

 Now, things never go as planned when you finally get to try the thing you said you'd try.
 Just because you imagined it going 100% to plan doesn't make it so.